Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   Configure the number of threads defined for BG, Inter and GodSpeed.
 Defaults are 2, 4 and Hardware Max Supported Thread Count.

 - **Metadata Cache File Location**
   Modify the path and filename used for storing metadata cache files.
+Default is same directory as the binary and `Meta_Cache`.

 - **Sync Log File Location**
   Modify the path and filename used for storing log files.
+Default is same directory as the binary and `Sync_Logs`.

 - **Configuration File Location**
   Modify the path and filename used for storing log files.
+Default is same directory as the binary and `Config.txt`.

 - Add more here